teckcamp/teckcamp.github.io/privacy.md

 **<a id="SlackRules"></a>14.
 Slack Workspace Rules**

-We have a [Code of Conduct](https://meetup-mates.com/code-of-conduct/), please follow it.
+We have a [Code of Conduct](https://teck.camp/code-of-conduct/), please follow it.

-Meetup Mates aim is to make the Meetup experience enjoyable for everyone.
-If you notice that the Code of Conduct being violated, please email the team at <a href="meetup-mates@tecknuovo.com?Subject= Meetup Mates Code of Conduct Violation">meetup-mates@tecknuovo.com</a> so we can action it.
+Teck Camp aim is to make the meetup experience enjoyable for everyone.
+If you notice that the Code of Conduct being violated, please email the team at <a href="teck.camp@tecknuovo.com?Subject= Teck Camp Code of Conduct Violation">teck.camp@tecknuovo.com</a> so we can action it.

 For your profile, please use your full name and a photo of yourself.
-Meetup Mates goal is to meet people - It would be useful to know what you look like.
+Teck Camp’s goal is to meet people - It would be useful to know what you look like.

 **Disclaimer:**

-We want Meetup Mates to thrive as a community!
+We want Teck Camp to thrive as a community!
 In order to achieve this, we will remove you from the platform if you’ve been inactive for more than a month.
 After this, you’re more than welcome to register again if you’re ready to participate.

 If you’re going away for a longer period in time or if there’s another reason for your absence, please drop a DM on Slack to a member of the organisation team and we’ll make a note of it.